 1. Create a plan for retirement income

 Most importantly you should have a plan for retirement income.
-It doesn’t have to be elaborate, but it should be recorded and updated at least annually, and should guide your decisions going forward.
-The plan should be about income and follow an Income Allocation model, a strategy that for your IRA or 401(k) savings combines a mixture of annuity payments with a tax-smart and managed IRA/401(k) withdrawal plan.
-(After all, focusing on the allocation of your savings and selection of individual securities didn’t prevent the income hole from forming.)
+It doesn’t have to be elaborate, but it should be recorded and updated at least annually; it will help to guide your decisions going forward.
+The plan should be about income allocation — not asset allocation.
+An Income Allocation plan recommends that you allocate your income among interest, dividends, annuity payments and IRA withdrawals.
+And in some cases, drawing down or extracting equity from a primary residence.

-For more on how this Income Allocation model works, please read A Different Kind of Diversification Pays Off for Retirees.
+For more on how an Income Allocation model works, please read Fill Your Income Gaps — And Then Some.

 3. Build in more security

-During retirement, you’ll want to keep a portion of your savings invested in the market.
-Just make sure you invest in diversified, low-cost index funds, ETFs or direct indexing portfolios.
+While you’ll want to keep a portion of your savings invested in the market, make sure you invest in diversified, low-cost index funds, ETFs or direct indexing portfolios.
 These investments can be managed within an automated, or “robo-adviser” platform, to cut your fees in half or more.
 Robo-platforms can even suggest investment models and allow you to adjust those models if you choose.